shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-bootstrapping.md

 ### Downloading a standalone sgtk core API

-To start, you need to import an sgtk API package.
+To start, you need to import an `sgtk` API package which is found in [`tk-core`](https://github.com/shotgunsoftware/tk-core/tree/v0.18.172/python).
 You could import one from an existing project, however, this might be tricky to conveniently locate.
-A recommended approach would be to download a standalone copy of the [latest core API]((https://github.com/shotgunsoftware/tk-core/releases)) which will be used purely for the purpose of bootstrapping.
+A recommended approach would be to download a standalone copy of the [latest core API](https://github.com/shotgunsoftware/tk-core/releases) which will be used purely for the purpose of bootstrapping.
 You should store it in a convenient place where it can be imported.
 If it's not located in a standard location where Python will look, then you can add the path to `sys.path`.